Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 ### Q13.
 Chapel of Morning

-> [!quote] ...
+> [!readaloud]
 >
 > Cracked wooden pillars support a wooden, U-shaped balcony that overhangs this stone-walled chapel.
 Narrow archways lead to spiral staircases that curl up to the balcony, and a door set into the north wall has a wooden beam barring it.
 At the east end of the chapel rests a stone altar flanked by iron candelabras.
 The altar is carved with a rising sun bas-relief.
 Tall, arching windows set with panels of stained glass decorate the walls behind the altar.
 One of the windows has been shattered, covering the chapel floor with shards of colored glass and allowing thick fog to enter and fill the room.
 ^449

 If the beacon has not been lit (see areas Q16 and Q53), add:

-> [!quote] ...
+> [!readaloud]
 >
 > Through the fog, you see three armored figures kneeling before the altar.
 ^44a

 The figures are three [[5.
 Mechanics/Bestiary/Undead/Revenant.md\|revenants]] clad in tattered chain mail that affords the same protection as leather armor.
 Each revenant wields a longsword.
 If the beacon is lit, the revenants are cleansed of their hatred and laid to rest, and the characters find three armored corpses with longswords lying on the floor in front of the altar.

 The revenants, if still active, are blinded by their hate and attack the characters on sight, seeking to drive them out of Argynvostholt.
-As an action, a revenant attacks twice with its longsword, wielding the weapon with both hands and dealing 15 (`dice: 2d10 + 4|avg` (`2d10 + 4`)) slashing damage on a hit.
+As an action, a revenant attacks twice with its longsword, wielding the weapon with both hands and dealing `dice: 2d10 + 4|avg` (`2d10 + 4`) slashing damage on a hit.

 Characters who study the room's iconography and orientation (the fact that it draws light from the east) can determine, with a successful DC 10 Intelligence ([[/5.
 Mechanics/Rules/Skills.md#Religion\|Religion]]) check, that the chapel is dedicated to a god of the dawn.
 Anyone familiar with Barovian religion can conclude that the god in question is the Morninglord.